 Represent Liverpool Guild of Students and attend an NUS conference:

-Elected in November, our NUS delegates can represent the views of students at the University of Liverpool at the annual National conference, Liberation Campaign
+Elected at two points in the academic year, our NUS delegates can represent the views of students at the University of Liverpool at the annual National conference and Liberation Conference.

-The 2018/19 NUS Delegates have been chosen - find out more here
+The 2019/20 NUS National Conference Delegates have been chosen - find out more here.

 Vote for NUS delegates.

 Exercise your democratic power and have your say on who represents you on a National scale.
-Voting takes place in Semester One.
+Voting for National Conference Delegates takes place in Semester One, voting for Liberation Conference Delegates takes place in Semester Two.

 Have your say